BEFORE YOU START

 QUESTION 2

-Is it NDAA / country-ban compliant for the customer's vertical?
+Is it NDAA / country-ban compliant for the customer's sector?

-For the VSaaS platform, ask: is the vendor on the SIA NDAA-compliant list?
-For the cameras, ask: which manufacturers does the platform support that are NDAA-compliant - Hanwha Vision (South Korean), Axis Communications (Swedish, Canon-owned), Avigilon (Canadian, Motorola), Pelco (American, Motorola), Bosch (German), i-PRO (Japanese), VIVOTEK (Taiwanese), Mobotix (German)?
+For the VSaaS platform, ask: is the vendor on the SIA (Security Industry Association) NDAA-compliant list?
+For the cameras, ask which NDAA-compliant brands the platform supports - Hanwha Vision (South Korean), Axis (Swedish, Canon-owned), Avigilon (Canadian, Motorola), Pelco (American, Motorola), Bosch (German), i-PRO (Japanese), VIVOTEK (Taiwanese), Mobotix (German).

-TetherX handles the migration via ringfencing - existing Hikvision/Dahua cameras stay behind a TetherBox so they never touch the public Internet, then phase replacement over 12-36 months.
+TetherX handles the migration by ringfencing - existing Hikvision or Dahua cameras stay behind a TetherBox so they never touch the public Internet, then you replace them in phases over 12-36 months.
 Full detail: NDAA compliance and ringfencing.

 QUESTION 3